-If you are facing financial difficulty or have fallen behind, please talk to your co-op treasurer or CEHL.
+If you are facing financial difficulty or have fallen behind, please talk to CEHL.

-CEHL and CERCs may contact the renters at the following times to advise of a rent payment being due:

-Day 1 The Rental Provider may contact the renter and request prompt payment of the outstanding rent Day 7 The Rental Provider may send the renter an Initial Reminder letter Day 14 The Rental Provider may send the renter a Catch-Up Agreement Day 21 If a Catch-Up Agreement is not entered into, the Rental Provider may: Send the renter a Notice to Vacate Facilitate the referral of the renter to a support agency If the renter is in a CERC the CERC must report to CEHL on the renter in arrears and the action being taken to address the arrears Day 28 If arrears of 14 days or more remain outstanding or a Catch-Up Agreement is not in operation, the Rental Provider will initiate VCAT proceedings to seek Vacant Possession VCAT Once VCAT proceedings have been initiated, if the outstanding rent is paid or a Catch-Up Agreement is in operation, the Rental Provider continues with the VCAT proceedings but forgoes seeking Vacant Possession and ratifies the Catch-Up Agreement OR Once VCAT proceedings have been initiated, if the rent remains outstanding or a Catch-Up Agreement is not in operation, the Rental Provider continues with the VCAT proceedings to seek Vacant Possession and proceeds to carry out the Ending a Tenancy (Rental Provider Initiated) process.
+CEHL may contact the renters at the following times to advise of a rent payment being due: Day 1 The Rental Provider may contact the renter and request prompt payment of the outstanding rent Day 7 The Rental Provider may send the renter an Initial Reminder letter Day 14 The Rental Provider may send the renter a Catch-Up Agreement Day 21 If a Catch-Up Agreement is not entered into, the Rental Provider may: • Send the renter a Notice to Vacate • Facilitate the referral of the renter to a support agency Day 28 If arrears of 14 days or more remain outstanding or a Catch-Up Agreement is not in operation, the Rental Provider will initiate VCAT proceedings to seek Vacant Possession VCAT Once VCAT proceedings have been initiated, if the outstanding rent is paid or a Catch-Up Agreement is in operation, the Rental Provider continues with the VCAT proceedings but forgoes seeking Vacant Possession and ratifies the Catch-Up Agreement OR Once VCAT proceedings have been initiated, if the rent remains outstanding or a Catch-Up Agreement is not in operation, the Rental Provider continues with the VCAT proceedings to seek Vacant Possession and proceeds to carry out the Ending a Tenancy (Rental Provider Initiated) process.